 - Filler (e.g. Oats or Coconut.
 Click here to see all 20 fillers)

 - Seeds or nuts (Any unsalted seeds or nuts)

 - Sweeteners (dates, raisins, agave nectar, maple syrup, coconut Palm sugar, stevia, honey) I often use Homemade Date Paste.

 - Fruit (Any fruit will work) or fruit powder

 What order do I put the ingredients into the blender?

 Add the ingredients in the order stated above.
-First blend up your liquid with the greens, then add the harder ingredients (oats and nuts or seeds) followed by the fruit last.
+First blend up your liquid with the greens, then add the harder ingredients (nuts or seeds) followed by the fruit last.
 If you try to add the greens last you may run out of space in your blender and your blender may not have enough power to pull them down to the blade.

 How many servings will a Green Thickie recipe make?

 Each Green Thickie recipe makes 2 large servings. (approximately 16 oz, 500 ml or 1 pint).
 The quantity produced varies slightly from recipe to recipe depending on the consistency of the ingredients used and may be a different colour to the photo.
 Half of this recipe should serve one person for breakfast and keep you going until lunch. (or any other meal) You can always save the other smoothie for your next meal or the next day, or share it and give someone else an energy boost.
 If you only want a serving for one person just half the recipe.
 If you want a small serving as a snack, make a quarter of the recipe.